 1. Explore Kuirau Park: free volcanic city park

 There are many cities with incredible city parks, though not many can say theirs is a volcanic park!
 This green area is just a 5 minutes walk from the CBD (city centre) and it will blow your mind, quite literally.
 Expect steamy sulphur pools, thick bubbling mud ponds & colours (and smells) you’ve never seen before.
 Cost: free!

 What makes New Zealand different is not only its incredible landscapes, though the Maori legacy.
 The islands were discovered by these fascinating people, coming from other pacific islands and establishing themselves in Aotearoa (‘long, white cloud’- in Maori), a.k.a New Zealand.

-You can’t leave New Zealand without getting close to the Maori culture, the best way to do this is by visiting one of the Maori villages in Rotorua (below).
+You can’t leave New Zealand without getting close to the Maori culture, the best way to do this is by visiting a Maori village in Rotorua (below).
 Expect intimidating ritual dances, cultural performances, Hangi (traditional Maori meal) and to walk away with a whole new perspective.
-If you’re lucky enough, you’ll be designated chief of your tribe, with the honour of saluting the Maori chief in the traditional way (Hongi – nose to nose salute).
+If you’re lucky enough, you’ll be designated chief of your tribe, with the honour of saluting the Maori chief in the traditional Hongi (nose to nose salute).
 Cost: from £60/$130NZ, two options below:

 - Tamaki Village: Simply the best Maori experience you can have, rated the best cultural attraction in New Zealand.
 It’s a fascinating & immersive experience, they do a great job of making sure it doesn’t feel like a show.
-We got our tickets here
+I got my tickets here

 - Te Puia: As well as a similar Maori village experience, this option also includes a visit to one of the best geysers and thermal lands in Rotorua city.
 If your’e short on time this is a good option to combine activities.
 You can book tickets here.